Staff and shoppers evacuated from Rangiora shops after suspected gas leak

-Three people are in hospital and staff and shoppers have been evacuated from a North Canterbury store after reports of a gas leak this afternoon.
+Three people are in hospital and staff and shoppers have been evacuated from a North Canterbury mall and nearby shops after reports of a gas leak this afternoon.

-The incident happened at the Gables Arcade on High St in Rangiora.
+The incident happened near the Gables Arcade on High St in Rangiora.

 Six people were treated at the scene and three people have been transported to Christchurch Hospital - one with moderate and two with minor injuries.

-The Herald understands it occurred at the Spark store in the arcade.
-Spark has been approached for comment.

-Fire and Emergency have twice visited the Spark store - after reports of a strange smell.
+Fire and Emergency have twice visited the area - after reports of a strange smell.

 They cleared all businesses from the building and sent in specialists with gas detectors to find the source.